NCAA Division I Track & Field Recruiting Standards

 Do academics matter for Division I track recruiting?

 Yes.
-Academic strength can be especially important at schools such as Stanford, Duke, Rice, Virginia, Michigan, UCLA, and other selective universities.
+Academic strength can be especially important at schools such as Stanford, Duke, Rice, Virginia, Michigan, UCLA, Cal Berkeley, and other selective universities.

 Need Help Understanding Where You Fit?